DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 A process is sleeping if it's waiting for something to happen (like an event or it's waiting for some time to pass).
 During this time, a process is not executing any code.

-The most common type of sleep is the **interruptible sleep** can be interrupted by signals (we will talk about them below).
+The most common type of sleep is the **interruptible sleep** which can be interrupted by signals (we will talk about them below).
-However, there is also the **uninterruptible sleep**, which is a special sleep mode in which a process can't be interrupted by a signal.
+However, there is also the **uninterruptible sleep** state, which is a special sleep mode where a process cannot be interrupted by a signal.

-A process can also be in the stopped state, which is rather self explanatory.
+A process can also be in the stopped state, which is rather self-explanatory.
 Usually, a process is stopped because it has received a signal.
-Note that a process tha was stopped can be restarted where it left off.
+Note that a process that was stopped can be restarted where it left off.

 Here is a Python script `proc.py` that cycles through the states: